icy/google-group-crawler/README.md

             echo $last_item;
           done

-2. The list of threads is a LIFO.
+2. The list of threads is a LIFO list.
 If you want to rescan your list, you will need to delete all files under `$_D_OUTPUT/threads/`

-3. You can set the time for the `mbox` output file, as below
+3. You can set the time for `mbox` output files, as below

         ls $_GROUP/mbox/m.* \
         | while read FILE; do \